What We Do

 A quick look at the websites of the major aid agencies, such as Oxfam and Save the Children is all that’s needed to make us realise how many trouble spots there are in the world today.

-We’re very much aware of how little we are able to give in relation to the need, and how pitiful our best efforts are in comparison to the blessings of the Kingdom of God which His Son will establish when he returns to the earth.
+CSF will only support UK registered charities concerned with humanitarian aid and targets donations on small organisations.
+We’re very much aware of how little we are able to give in relation to the need, and how pitiful our best efforts are in comparison to the blessings of the Kingdom of God, which His Son will establish when he returns to the earth.
 We pray it will not be long now!